 Yelp Inc (NYSE:YELP) is another company doing right by location.
 The app uses your location to search for well-reviewed places to eat, get a mani-pedi, or buy vintage clothing.
 Yelp is no stranger to commerce.
 It offers merchant deals.
 Foodies can also fire up OpenTable Inc (NASDAQ:OPEN) within Yelp to book reservations at popular restaurants.
 It’s big, and investors will get a snapshot of how big this business may be when Yelp and OpenTable report fresh quarterly financials on Thursday.

 However, Facebook has the ability to outdo anyone in this space.

 Remember Graph Search?

-Rock on Let's say that you're at a Matt & Kim concert -- yes, you're a hipster -- and your Facebook app alerts you that a high school buddy and a cousin that you haven't seen in a few months are there.
+Let’s say that you’re at a Matt & Kim concert — yes, you’re a hipster — and your Facebook app alerts you that a high school buddy and a cousin that you haven’t seen in a few months are there.
 Why not get together for a bite after the show?
 Graph Search can help you find that sushi place nearby that your colleague goes to every other week.
-You can hit up a sandwich shop that a friend of your cousin's friend actually owns.
+You can hit up a sandwich shop that a friend of your cousin’s friend actually owns.
 How about that Korean BBQ place two blocks away offering Facebook guests 20% off?